What to do after inheriting a retirement account from a parent or relative

 On the other hand, if you plan to apply for financial aid for college, you might want to avoid large increases to your income that would be reported on your FAFSA.
 (The FAFSA uses the prior, prior year’s tax returns)

-Even if you don’t have any major events on the horizon, it still makes sense to do additional planning to balance the benefits of continued tax-deferred growth with the downsides of triggering the 3.8% Medicare surtax or loss of other tax deductions due to income.
+Even if you don’t have any major events on the horizon, it still makes sense to do additional planning.
+Balance the benefits of continued tax-deferred growth with the downsides of triggering the 3.8% Medicare surtax or loss of other tax deductions due to income.
 Non-spouse beneficiaries cannot convert an inherited retirement account to a Roth IRA.

 Reinvesting your inheritance: After-tax proceeds can be reinvested in a brokerage account and used down the road for long-term financial goals.
 Keeping the funds invested helps curb increases in lifestyle spending.
 This is most tempting when funds are highly visible or sitting in a checking or savings account.